Garlynd History, Family Crest & Coats of Arms

 Early Notables of the Garlynd family (pre 1700)

-More information is included under the topic Early Garlynd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Garlynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Garlynd family to Ireland